emilyedgars/ADS-Project/README.md

 What is quicksort?

 It is an algorithm that sorts an array using a [Divide and Conquer](https://www.geeksforgeeks.org/divide-and-conquer/) approach.
 How does it work?
 It randomly selects a number that goes from 0 to the number of elements in the list-1.
 This number will correspond to the position where the pivot is located in the list.
-The array is then partitioned into two sub-lists, one with elements smaller than the pivot, and, the other  with elements that are greater.
+The array is then partitioned into two sub-lists, one with elements smaller than the pivot, and, the other  with elements that are greater than the pivot.
 This process is applied recursively to each sub-list, using different pivots each time, until reaching sub-arrays with one or no elements.
 Through this iterative or recursive method, the entire array becomes sorted.
 This algorithm will be applied when wanting to create the narrowed version of the appartments dataset - by sorting by price (Quicksort).

 What is Binary Search?

 Is an algorithm for finding a target value within a sorted array.
 It compares the target value to the middle element of the array and eliminates half of the remaining elements based on the comparison.
-This process repeats until the target is found or the search space is empty.
+This process repeats until the target is found.
 To gain a better understanding go to [GeeksForGeeks](https://www.geeksforgeeks.org/binary-search/).
 This algorithm will be used when looking for an appartment that meets all the users expectations and also when selecting the roommate.

 What is Object Orientated Programming (OOP)?